List of writing systems: Syllabaries

-Semi-syllabaries: Partly syllabic, partly alphabetic scripts
+Semi-syllabaries

 In most of these systems, some consonant-vowel combinations are written as syllables, but others are written as consonant plus vowel.
 In the case of Old Persian, all vowels were written regardless, so it was effectively a true alphabet despite its syllabic component.
 In Japanese a similar system plays a minor role in foreign borrowings; for example, [tu] is written [to]+[u], and [ti] as [te]+[i].
 Paleohispanic semi-syllabaries behaved as a syllabary for the stop consonants and as an alphabet for the rest of consonants and vowels.

 The Tartessian or Southwestern script is typologically intermediate between a pure alphabet and the Paleohispanic full semi-syllabaries.
 Although the letter used to write a stop consonant was determined by the following vowel, as in a full semi-syllabary, the following vowel was also written, as in an alphabet.
 Some scholars treat Tartessian as a redundant semi-syllabary, others treat it as a redundant alphabet.
-Zhuyin is semi-syllabic in a different sense: it transcribes half syllables.
-That is, it has letters for syllable onsets and rimes (kan = "k-an") rather than for consonants and vowels (kan = "k-a-n").
+Other scripts, such as Bopomofo, are semi-syllabic in a different sense: they transcribe half syllables.
+That is, they have letters for syllable onsets and rimes (kan = "k-an") rather than for consonants and vowels (kan = "k-a-n").